jnyborg/tpe/README.md

 # Thermal Positional Encoding
 Source code for the paper ["Generalized Classification of Satellite Image Time Series with Thermal Positional Encoding"](https://openaccess.thecvf.com/content/CVPR2022W/EarthVision/html/Nyborg_Generalized_Classification_of_Satellite_Image_Time_Series_With_Thermal_Positional_CVPRW_2022_paper.html) by Joachim Nyborg, Charlotte Pelletier, and Ira Assent.

+We consider the problem of generalizing crop classifiers using satellite image time series across European regions.
+Our proposed method, Thermal Positonal Encoding (TPE), incorporate thermal time instead of calendar time to account for temporal shifts of crop growth timelines.

+The calculation of thermal time (growing degree days) can be found in [`dataset.py`](https://github.com/jnyborg/tpe/blob/43068d55e859f93b4eabd6f865a05c69a8cd75c3/dataset.py#L157) and the implementation of TPE can be found in [`models/ltae.py`](https://github.com/jnyborg/tpe/blob/main/models/ltae.py).

 ## Requirements
 - PyTorch 1.10.0